FunctionOfX/FunctionOfX.github.io/content/papersandnotes.md

 - Papers and Preprints
   - [Skeins on tori]

     A collaboration with Sam Gunningham, David Jordan and Monica Vazirani.
-We computed the dimension of $SL_n$-skein modules of the 3-dimensional torus, which has a beautiful connection to my second paper.
+We compute the dimension of $SL_n$-skein modules of the 3-dimensional torus, which has a beautiful connection to my second paper.

   - [Hochschild--de Rham Homology]

-    This will be my second paper, which is on a generalisation of Poisson--de Rham Homology of Etingof--Schedler.
+    This is my second paper, which is on a generalisation of Poisson--de Rham Homology of Etingof--Schedler.
 Will post to Arxiv at some point...

   - [On the Derived Ring of Differential Operators on a Singularity](https://arxiv.org/pdf/2110.03100.pdf)